- Mar 13, 2019

 An open source headless CMS uses APIs to send content to any device or touchpoint.
 This is unlike a traditional CMS, which is tightly coupled to templates or themes that can only be displayed on desktop and mobile browsers.

 An open source headless CMS has much of the same functionality as a proprietary headless offering, while also enjoying several advantages.
-These advantages can reduce downtime, improve ease of use, and cut down on internal costs.
+These headless CMS features can reduce downtime, improve ease of use, and cut down on internal costs.
+It also forms the foundation of an open source DXP, which can enable even more flexibility and freedom for combining additional tools within the tech stack.

 Why choose an open source headless CMS?